|

 Appendix 1).

-- The atomic/proton number (Z) is the number of
+atomic number (Z) is the

 protons in the nucleus and is also known as the

-proton number of the particular element.
+proton number of

 - Each element has its own atomic number, so